elastos/Elastos.Trinity.Plugins.MediaCapture/README.md

 ### iOS Quirks

 - iOS does not have a default audio recording application, so a simple user interface is provided.

-### Windows Phone 7 and 8 Quirks

-- Windows Phone 7 does not have a default audio recording application, so a simple user interface is provided.

 ## capture.captureImage